Chapter 4: Governmental Accounting — Other Issues Affecting Educational Entities

 School districts face a number of unique issues that states, cities, counties, and other local governmental entities do not face.
 These issues often result in internal control and operational challenges that district management must address.
 Some of these issues are as follows:

-- School Lunch Programs.
+- School lunch programs.
 Most school districts participate in the U.S. Department of Agriculture (USDA) free or reduced-price food programs.
 These programs require school districts to segregate food service programs from other programs.
-School districts that receive federal commodities during the year should recognize the fair value as revenue in the period when all eligibility requirements are met—typically, when the commodities are received (Guide to Implementation of GASB Statement 34 and Related Pronouncements: Questions and Answers [GASB 2001], Q. 152; Comprehensive Implementation Guide—2005: Questions and Answers [GASB 2005b], Q. 239.39).
-Because the federal agricultural commodity program involves purpose restrictions on the use of resources, the value of inventory remaining on hand at fiscal year-end should be reflected as a reservation of fund balance/restriction of net assets (GASB Statement 33, Paragraph 14).
+School districts that receive federal commodities during the year should recognize the fair value as revenue in the period when all eligibility requirements are met—typically, when the commodities are received; see Guide to Implementation of GASB Statement 34 and Related Pronouncements: Questions and Answers, Q. 152 (GASB 2001) and Comprehensive Implementation Guide—2012-2013: Questions and Answers, Q. 2.20.4 (GASB 2012b).
+Because the federal agricultural commodity program involves purpose restrictions on the use of resources, the value of inventory remaining on hand at fiscal year-end should be reflected as a nonspendable fund balance/restriction of net position (GASB Statement 33, Paragraph 14, as amended by Statement 63).
 USDA-donated commodities may also pose accounting and reporting problems because of restrictive federal rules regulating their use.

 In conclusion, school districts, like other governmental entities, must annually compile financial data and report on their financial position.
 Accounting and reporting standards for this information are set forth by a number of oversight agencies, including GASB, FASB, and AICPA.
 Reporting requirements are constantly evolving, most notably as a result of GASB Statement 34, but also because of even more recent guidance addressing deposit and investment risk disclosures, other postemployment benefits (OPEB), and information included in the statistical section of Comprehensive Annual Financial Reports.
 In recent years, governmental agencies, including school districts, have had to significantly increase their financial reporting to include government-wide financial statements as well as traditional fund reporting.
 Although GASB Statement 34 did not change the basic internal control expectations for governments, it, as well as other recent changes in GAAP, continues to present new financial reporting challenges for school districts.